 On examination, her jugular veins are distended, her lung fields are clear, and she has evidence of ascites and peripheral edema.

-Right heart catheterization is
+Right heart catheterization is performed and

 The patient is likely to manifest each of the following features: